ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

   expression
 done
 ```
-A simple but real example from lablgtk:
+A simple but real example from LablGtk:

 <!-- $MDX skip -->
 ```ocaml